 What Science Says About Exercise And Depression

-Because of the well-established mind-body connection that links our mental and physical health, exercise has often been suggested as a way to manage depression symptoms.
-As research continues to point to a significant relationship between physical activity and improved depression symptoms, you may be curious as to the science behind this association or the most effective forms of exercise for depression.
-In this article, we’re examining some of the research that serves as a basis for the idea that physical activity can alleviate depression.
+Because of the well-established mind-body connection that links mental and physical health, exercise has often been suggested to manage depression symptoms.
+As research continues to point to a significant relationship between physical activity and improved depression symptoms, you may be curious as to the science behind this association and how to use it to your benefit.

 The benefits of exercise for mental health have long been espoused by healthcare professionals, researchers, and other experts.
-Organizations that range from Harvard Medical School to the National Institutes of Health have explained the importance of physical activity when it comes to improving depression.
-Their conclusions are primarily drawn from a wide-ranging body of research that has been developed over several decades.
+Organizations that range from Harvard Medical School to the National Institutes of Health have explained the importance of physical activity in reducing depression and improving mental health.
+Their conclusions are primarily drawn from a wide-ranging body of research developed over several decades.

-For example, one meta-analysis on the benefits of exercise for depression—which consisted of 23 randomized controlled trials, including almost 1,000 total participants—found that, overall, physical activity led to significant improvements in the short term.
-Researchers concluded that exercise is an “effective intervention for depression”.
+For example, one meta-analysis on the benefits of exercise for depression—consisting of 23 randomized controlled trials, including almost 1,000 total participants—found that physical activity led to significant improvements in the short term.
+Researchers concluded that exercise is an "effective intervention for depression."

 There are numerous other analyses and trials that have alternative formats or compare the effects of exercise with other treatment methods.
-The vast majority of these show that exercise can reduce the severity of symptoms.
-Now that we know there is a solid link between exercise and improved depression symptoms, below we will dive deeper into which forms of exercise are most effective and how you can implement them.
+Most of these show that exercise can reduce the severity of symptoms.

 Many experts believe that the higher levels of oxygen required by aerobic activity make that form of exercise more beneficial for depression.
 For example, one study on aerobic exercise measured the influence of increased maximum oxygen uptake.
-The subjects participated in an aerobic exercise program for one hour, three times a week.
-Their depression did improve, an effect researchers attributed to increases in oxygen uptake during the exercise programs.
+The subjects participated in an aerobic exercise program for one hour thrice weekly.
+Their depression scores improved, which researchers attributed to increased oxygen uptake during the exercise programs.

-However, another study that compared aerobic to nonaerobic exercise found that the increase in maximum oxygen uptake had no bearing on the improvement of depression symptoms during regular physical activity.
+However, another study that compared aerobic to nonaerobic exercise found that increased maximum oxygen uptake had no bearing on improving depression symptoms during regular physical activity.
 The people who participated in the nonaerobic exercise had just as many benefits as those who participated in the aerobic exercise.

-In addition to cardio, there is plenty of evidence pointing to strength training, such as lifting weights, as an effective exercise method for reducing depression.
-One study found that a weight-training fitness program for adults improved both sleep and other symptoms of depression.
+In addition to cardio, evidence points to strength training, such as lifting weights, as a practical exercise method for reducing depression.
+One study found that a weight-training fitness program for adults improved sleep disturbances and other symptoms of depression.
 Another trial showed that high-intensity strength training—which focuses more on short but intense reps—may reduce symptoms of depression more than low-intensity workouts.

 There is evidence that even small amounts of exercise can improve depression symptoms.
 One meta-analysis suggests that just over 10 minutes of moderate activity a day can lead to an 18% reduction in the risk of depression.

-Researchers have made several conclusions about how exercise might work to improve mood, including:
+Researchers have made several conclusions about how exercise might improve mood, including:

 • Promoting a sense of mastery